Healthy Orange Chicken

 This Asian orange chicken stir fry has a flavorful glazy coating and very little fat!
 The chicken is sautéed rather than fried, so it’s on the healthier side with fewer calories but without sacrificing any taste.

 This is one of those dishes that makes you feel quite pleased with yourself.
 Fast, easy, and with fairly universally appealing flavors.
 There’s plenty of sauce, too, to spoon over hot rice or quinoa.
-Serve it with broccoli, broccoli rabe, or another hearty green to balance flavor, color, and texture.
+Serve it with sauteed broccoli, steamed broccoli, sauteed broccoli rabe, or another hearty green to balance flavor, color, and texture.

 Ingredients

-- Cornstarch – this thickens the sauce into a lovely glaze
+- Cornstarch – Thickens the sauce into a lovely glaze.

 What the Kids Can Do